carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/README.md

 3. Create HOC connect
 4. Add react-redux

+Folder structure:
+We will refactor our unique index.html file into a componented structure.
+We create a new project `react-todos-goals`.
+I will add this libraries:

+- goals-todos-api
+- redux
+- react-redux
+- redux-thunk

 ## Lesson 7: Real World Redux (7h 30min)

 You’ll take your knowledge of Redux and utilize it by building a real world Redux application.
 You’ll also learn advanced Redux topics like reducer composition and normalization.